 Can I sign up for a health plan after the Open Enrollment Period?

 If you miss the deadline, you won't be eligible for coverage unless you experience a qualifying life event (QLE) such as getting married, having a baby or moving to a new location.
-A QLE gives you the opportunity to enroll during a Special Enrollment Period (SEP).
-Otherwise, you'll need to wait until the next OEP and pay a penalty when you file your federal tax return.
+A QLE allows you to enroll during a Special Enrollment Period (SEP).
+Otherwise, you'll need to wait until the next OEP.

 5. Choose the plan that's right for you